-Gospel Reflection for the 1st Sunday of Advent Year C – November 29th 2016
+Gospel Reflection the Fifth Sunday Ordinary Time Year C – February 7th 2016

 Donal Neary SJ

 Fr Donal Neary SJ is editor of the Sacred Heart Messenger